 Next scroll both up and down from the property listing until you find the first property above and below your property that is listed with a price next to it.

 You should now have two listings showing a price, and these are hopefully a similar or the same price as each other.

 In our example below, there is just a $5000 price difference.
 Therefore the property that we are interested in has likely had the 'expected sale price' entered as somewhere between $845,000 to $850,000.

 The tip is most accurate when you have a reasonably high number of properties in the search result.
 In our example we had over 400 properties in the search results, so it gave quite an accurate figure.
 If the difference between the expected sale price of the property above and below your listing is significant, you should increase the search area and repeat the above steps.
 You can increase the search area in the maps section, or making sure the search includes all the suburbs in a city.

 This tip only gives you a crude ball park figure of what the person listing the property may expect the property to sell for.
-So it may not be accurate, especially if the person listing the property has put in a lower 'expected sale price' than they really expect the property to sell for, in the hope that it will gain more buyer interest.
-So you should always take any 'expected sale price' figure with a big grain of salt.
+So it may not be accurate, especially if the person listing the property has put in a lower 'expected sale price' than they really expect the property to sell for, in the hope that it will gain more buyer interest and appear in searches with lower priced properties.
+So you should always take any 'expected sale price' figure with a massive grain of salt, and that it may not represent the true expected sale price.
 There are also quite a few NZ House Value Estimate Websites that can help to give an understanding of what properties are going for in the area.
 We have a list of these NZ House Value Estimate Websites here.

 If you want to really know what a property is worth, you should seek professional advice.
 You can also get a professional registered valuation done on the property .
 You should also look at what other properties in the area have sold for that are similar.
 Buyers can never do too much research when buying a home.